outerport/paramit/README.md

 - 🪵 **Automatic experiment logging.** Automatically generates per-experiment output folders with reproducible configs.
 - ☁️ **Hosted on the Cloud (coming soon!).** Run everything locally, or send your model to Haipera Cloud for parallel experimentation.

+Other general features:

+- cached virtual environments
+- debug as usual with `pdb`
+- supports Windows, Linux, OSX
+- saves console logs along with configs
+- artifacts (images, models, etc) are also saved to separate experiment folders

 #### What's next for haipera?

 We want to support things like logging, experiment tracking, GPU profiling, along with a central web dashboard for everything all without having to write any custom code.
 Let us know at info@haipera.com if you have opinions- or if you have dying problems or needs that you want us to hear!
 We're all ears.